Tinter/Tinter-Furniture/README.md

 Please consider creating furniture compositions for this script.

 Created by: Tinter
-Scripting help by: Diwako, G4rrus, Tennessee Compositions by: Tinter, jonoPorter, Meanwhile(Nixie)
+Scripting help by: Diwako, G4rrus, Nigel
+Compositions by: Tinter, jonoPorter, Meanwhile(Nixie)

 To use: